Joseph J. Kohn: Life and work

-From 1956/57, Kohn was an instructor at Princeton.
-In 1958, he served as assistant professor, in 1962, associate professor and in 1964, professor at Brandeis University, where he also served as Chairman of the Mathematics Department (1963-1966).
-Since 1968, he has been a professor at Princeton University, where he served as chairman from 1993 to 1996.
-He was a visiting professor at Harvard (1996/7), Prague, Florence, Mexico City (the Center for Research and Advanced Studies of the National Polytechnic Institute of the National Polytechnic Institute), Stanford, Berkeley, Scuola Normale Superiore (Pisa), Rome, Buenos Aires, and at IHES.
+From 1956 to 1957, Kohn was an instructor at Princeton.
+In 1958, he served as assistant professor, in 1962, associate professor and in 1964, professor at Brandeis University, where he also served as Chairman of the Mathematics Department (1963–66).
+Since 1968, he had been a professor at Princeton University, where he served as chairman from 1993 to 1996.
+He was a visiting professor at Harvard (1996–97), Prague, Florence, Mexico City (National Polytechnic Institute), Stanford, Berkeley, Scuola Normale Superiore (Pisa, Italy), and IHES (France).

-Kohn's work focuses, among other things, on the use of partial differential operators in the theory of functions of several complex variables and microlocal analysis.
+Kohn's work focused, among other things, on the use of partial differential operators in the theory of functions of several complex variables and microlocal analysis.
 He has at least 65 doctoral descendants.

-Kohn was a Sloan Fellow in 1963 and a Guggenheim Fellow on 1976/77.
+Kohn was a Sloan Fellow in 1963 and a Guggenheim Fellow in 1976–77.
 From 1976 to 1988, he was a member of the editorial board of the Annals of Mathematics.
-In 1966, he was an invited speaker at the International Congress of Mathematicians in Moscow ("Differential complexes").
+In 1966, he was an invited speaker at the International Congress of Mathematicians in Moscow; he gave a speech on "Differential complexes".

 Film director Miloš Forman was his half-brother through their father Otto Kohn.

+Kohn died in Plainsboro, New Jersey on September 13, 2023, at the age of 91.

 Awards and honors

-Since 1966, Kohn has been a member of the American Academy of Arts and Sciences and a member of the National Academy of Sciences since 1988.
+Kohn was a member of the American Academy of Arts and Sciences from 1966 and a member of the National Academy of Sciences from 1988.
 In 2012, he became a fellow of the American Mathematical Society (AMS).

-Kohn won the AMS's Steele Prize in 1979 for his paper Harmonic integrals on strongly convex domains.
+Kohn won the AMS' Steele Prize in 1979 for his paper "Harmonic integrals on strongly convex domains".
 In 1990, he received an Honorary Doctorate from the University of Bologna.
 In 2004, he was awarded the Bolzano Prize.